Kernix13/vision-grid-express/README.md

 <!--
 ## ~~To-Do~~ (Remove this section later...)

-> 9 To-Do items left: 2 Priority + 1 Non-critical + 2 questions = 4
+> 6 LEFT

-### Priority
+### Main

 1. **HOME**: Add some kind of transition/animation for when the home page cards are removed and for the image slider.
-2. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)

-### Non-critical

-1. **BOARD**: Allow user to uncheck showing a saved image in the lightbox slider
+2. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live

-### Bugs/Issues/Questions
+### Questions

-1. **HOME**: Should I have a confirmation for the "clear all" button?
+3. **HOME**: Should I have a confirmation for the "clear all" button?
-2. **BOARD**: Should I add an option to remove all saved images?
+4. **BOARD**: Should I add an option to remove all saved images?
 Otherwise, the user has to manually click "x" and confirm for each saved image.
-3. Did I actually set a char limit for the editable blockquote of 115?
+5. Did I actually set a char limit for the editable blockquote of 115?
 Check.

+### Bugs

-4. **BOARD**: Use of innerHTML for board page editable text is an issue!
+6. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.

-### Stretch or nice-to-haves

-1. **BOARD**: Consider using `srcset` for DOM images on different devices on for performance reasons
-2. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live

 -->